huntforhomesaz/cleanout2closing-site/content/pages/reviews.md

 To keep trust where it belongs, here is what this page is not:

 - It is not a substitute for doing your own due diligence.
-- It is not a place for made-up numbers or fake â€œperfectâ€ stories.
+- It is not a place for made-up numbers or fake "perfect" stories.
 - It is not a promise that your situation will follow the exact same path.

 Every estate, every family, and every property is different.